Spinal cord injury: Causes

 SCI can also be of a nontraumatic origin.
-Nontraumatic lesions cause anywhere from 30 to 80% of all SCI; the percentage varies by locale, influenced by efforts to prevent trauma.
+The percentage varies by locale, influenced by efforts to prevent trauma.
 Developed countries have higher percentages of SCI due to degenerative conditions and tumors than developing countries.
 In developed countries, the most common cause of nontraumatic SCI is degenerative diseases, followed by tumors; in many developing countries the leading cause is infection such as HIV and tuberculosis.
 SCI may occur in intervertebral disc disease, and spinal cord vascular disease.
 Spontaneous bleeding can occur within or outside of the protective membranes that line the cord, and intervertebral disks can herniate.
 Damage can result from dysfunction of the blood vessels, as in arteriovenous malformation, or when a blood clot becomes lodged in a blood vessel and cuts off blood supply to the cord.
 When systemic blood pressure drops, blood flow to the spinal cord may be reduced, potentially causing a loss of sensation and voluntary movement in the areas supplied by the affected level of the spinal cord.
 Congenital conditions and tumors that compress the cord can also cause SCI, as can vertebral spondylosis and ischemia.
 Multiple sclerosis is a disease that can damage the spinal cord, as can infectious or inflammatory conditions such as tuberculosis, herpes zoster or herpes simplex, meningitis, myelitis, and syphilis.